ArionMiles/ArionMiles.github.io/content/posts/spider-man-with-golang-and-aws-lambda.md

 ![Alert on Telegram](/images/diomedes_search_tg_notification.jpg "Alert on Telegram")

 I could've formatted the message better to highlight the date and format but it's not bad for a weekend's work.
 We got the best seats in our theater.
 The movie lives up to the hype then some, so this was all worth it!
+Make sure to catch it in IMAX if possible.

 The movie ended up setting several box office records, and ended up [crashing Fandango and AMC Theater websites](https://www.cnet.com/news/spider-man-no-way-home-tickets-are-being-scalped-on-ebay-for-ridiculous-prices/) during pre-sales.
-So I'm glad I didn't depend on manually checking for the tickets,
+So I'm glad I didn't depend on manually checking for the tickets.

 ## What's in the future?